DevRedStone/Chiclet/README.md

 * buttonColor (default is ```Colors.grey```),
 * foregroundColor (default is ```ThemeData```'s ```primarySwatch```),
 * backgroundColor (default is ```Colors.white```),
+* disabledforegroundColor,
+* disabledbackgroundColor,
 * splashFactory (default is ```NoSplash.splashFactory```),
 * buttonType (default is ```ChicletButtonTypes.roundedRectangle```),

-### ChicletButtonSegment (Intended to be only used as ChicletSegmentedButton's child):
+### ChicletButtonSegment (Intended to be used only as ChicletSegmentedButton's child):

 * padding
 * width